 The town of DeWitty/Audacious included a general store, the St. James A.M.E.
 Church, and three schools.
 Books were borrowed from the State Library at Lincoln through a program to service rural families.
 Other supplies were purchased through trips to Brownlee or Seneca, or mail order from Sears, Roebuck and Company.
 During the early 1920s, the town had an all-black baseball team called The Sluggers, which played several undefeated seasons.
 However, by that time, most of the original homesteaders had found the land unprofitable and had left the area.
 In the late 1980s, only one ancestor of a black settler still owned land along the North Loup.

-On April 11, 2016, a dedication ceremony for a new Nebraska State Historical Marker in Cherry County will commemorate DeWitty as the longest and most successful African-American rural settlement in the state.
+On April 11, 2016, a dedication ceremony for a new Nebraska State Historical Marker in Cherry County commemorated DeWitty as the longest and most successful African-American rural settlement in the state.